EladRK/vkPlugin/README.md

 8. let genetic algorithm to take it from there. (google search is better than google translte..)
 9. google can't translate russian slang and cursewords correctly (fenia - russian prison slang)
 10. MAKE MONEY!

+## MVP
+1. genetic algorithm for SLANG.
+2.